top of page

 Search

-The Great Sea - Musings on the Element of Water
+The Great Sea - Musings on the Element of Water (reposted from March 2017)

 I’ve spent the last few weeks immersed in the element of water in my yoga teaching.
 Kind of an usual spot to land in the middle of winter in Wisconsin.
 We tend to view water as a summer thing here – when it’s warm enough to actually go IN the water and come out without freezing.